caseyg/awesome/TOPICS.md

 ## pi-mono

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback to agents with one click.
+*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

 ## plan-mode

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback to agents with one click.
+*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

 ## adventure